LinkedIn advertising isn’t for everyone.

 The advantage of Dynamic Ads over other ad formats is that they customize the ad creative based on publicly available info from the LinkedIn user who’s viewing the ad.
 It’s an effort at personalized marketing that often leads to higher conversion rates.

 According to some reports, Dynamic Ads have received twice the click-through rate (CTR) of other LinkedIn ad formats.

-2. Can I Run Native Video Ads With LinkedIn Advertising?
+2. Can I Run Native Video Ads?